12 January 2022, 11:23

 About DFTO

-DFTO runs over 6,000 services a day and delivers over 450 million customer journeys across its networks every year.
-This accounts for 26% of total UK passenger journeys and 30% of passenger miles.
+DFTO now runs over 11,000 passenger rail services every day and delivers over 930 million journeys across its networks every year.